palitsoc/palitsoc.github.io/_events/2021-11-27-state-of-the-art.md

 title: State Of The Art Conference - Q4 2021
 subtitle: "State of The Art Conference - Q4 2021"
 author: Tareq Kirresh
-description:  "State of The Art Conference - Q4 2021 Summary, Gallery, and Slides"
+description:  "State of The Art Conference - Q4 2021 Summary, Gallery, and Presentations"
 layout: event
 date: 2021-11-27
 published: true